After reading this guide, you will:

 Cons:

-Windows only, with no Mac or Linux build
+Windows only, no Mac or Linux build

 Not an AI upscaler and not a full layer-based editor

-2. IrfanView - Best free tool for very large batches
+2. IrfanView - best free tool for very large batches

 Pros: